 How might you know if your citrus is infected by canker?
-One of the best indicators of canker is presence of lesions, diseased spots, on the upper and lower surfaces of the leaves.
-The lesions will be raised and have a rough surface and will be surrounded by yellow halos.
+One of the best indicators of canker is the presence of lesions, diseased spots, on the upper and lower surfaces of the leaves.
+The lesions are raised and have a rough surface and are surrounded by yellow halos.
 Similar lesions may be present on the fruit and stems as well.

-The disease is highly contagious to citrus only and spreads rapidly through wind, rain and via people on their hands, clothes, and tools.
-Do not transport any plant material that shows symptoms of canker.
+The disease is highly contagious to citrus only and spreads rapidly through wind, rain and via people on their hands, clothes and tools.
+Do not transport plant material that shows symptoms of canker.
 Decontamination practices should be used when going from one citrus tree to the next.
-Hand washing with soap and water for 20 seconds or more to eliminate bacterium on the skin should be practiced as well as using alcohol-based hand sanitizers.
-Pruning tools or other tools that come into contact with citrus should be disinfected by a fresh solution of 1 ounce of household bleach to 1 gallon of water.
-An old or dirty bleach solution is not able to disinfect because the chemical is no longer active.
+Hand washing with soap and water for 20 seconds or more to eliminate bacterium on the skin should be practiced as well as using alcohol-based hand sanitizer.
+Pruning tools that come into contact with citrus should be disinfected by a fresh solution of 1 ounce of household bleach to 1 gallon of water.

 Do not move a plant infected with citrus canker.
 Please call your local Extension Office for further instructions.